 Nashua Drug Court

-While participating in the program, attendees are responsible for working within the parameters of the program, including staying sober and being honest.
+While participating in the program, attendees are responsible for working within the parameters of the program, including maintaining sobriety and being responsible regarding their treatment.
 If they stray, they face court sanctions and other remedial measures.
 At the same time, their hard work is often rewarded as they progress through the program.
 Participants work in conjunction with psychiatrists, therapists and social workers to receive very specific, evidence-based services which may include Intensive Outpatient Therapy (IOP) for approximately 3 hours a day, 4 days per week in the beginning.
 Clients must also attend weekly court appearances, in addition to showing up for meetings with their case manager.

 When the need for intensive substance misuse treatment becomes less time consuming, program participants may be connected with psychiatric and/or additional mental health services including groups that utilize cognitive behavioral approaches to restructure thinking patterns, co-occurring disorders, or the management of mental health symptoms.
 In addition, clients are expected to attend recovery support meetings (e.g. AA, NA, Celebrate Recovery, etc.) and medical treatment appointments as deemed appropriate.
 They are also connected to services in the community to access housing as well as opportunities for further education and employment.